My own Investigation

 The blurred photograph was the only image entered into evidence by the AFP/SLO officially in his 2017 statement to the coroner, excluding the clear version of the same photograph showing Elly’s top ripped from her shoulder down the side of her torso.

-It is important to explain why two versions of the photograph exist.
+It is important to explain first here why two versions of the photograph exist.
 The original image was taken at 5 a.m. by the first person to discover Elly’s body, a local fisherman, and is critical evidence, the only factual crime scene photograph we have.
 There are two versions of this same image: one blurred and one crystal clear.

 The blurred version was created when the Australian Honorary Consul photographed the fisherman’s phone three days later, as the image could not initially be transferred.
 Later, after returning home, the fisherman emailed the original image to the Honorary Consul, which is the crystal clear version of the photograph, clearly showing all details at the crime scene, including the ripped apart top from Elly’s right shoulder and all the way down her right torso.